Custom Fit Dentures in San Antonio

 Function: Implant vs Denture

 A dental implant will closely resemble your natural tooth.
 They look more natural and are anchored to your jawbone.
 This helps to prevent bone loss due to missing teeth.
 They are solid and stay in place.
-Hygiene requirements aren’t as stringent as is required for dentures.
+Hygiene requirements aren’t as strict as the process that you have to go through with dentures.

 In order to be a good candidate for dental implants, your jawbone must be in good enough shape to anchor the post that is used for dental implants.
-A bone graft may be required to strengthen your jawbone, and this could add significantly to overall cost.
+If available bone is insufficient, a bone graft may be required to strengthen your jawbone which adds to the overall cost.

 Dentures aren’t permanently attached to your jaw.
 This means that they can slip.
 Loose dentures are a common complaint among denture wearers.
 Tooth loss can result in degradation of the jawbone, which means that your bite may change over time.
 This means that you will periodically have to be fitted for new dentures.